brodie-m/habit-tracker-front/README.md

 # Team Habitab Lap 2 Project-Front End

 ## Installation
-* -Site has been deployed on netlify, therefore if using for viewing purposes, to be accessed on the following address
+* Site has been deployed on netlify, therefore if using for viewing purposes, to be accessed on the following address
-* -Otherwise, please fork and clone repo
+* Otherwise, please fork and clone repo
-* -Run npm install in the terminal to install all of the dependencies
+* Run npm install in the terminal to install all of the dependencies

 ## Usage
 -npm test, to launch all test suites (use npm run coverage to obtain coverage)